 Gwen is a transaction specialist who enjoys family and travel.
 She joined David Drew almost 20 years ago at age 53, at the behest of her spouse who had recently completed his first LOOKtoLIVE session.
 At the time, she had a teenage son.
-She ate well, exercised daily, and was taking no medications.
+She ate well, exercised daily, and took no medications.
 She and her physician believed her to be in excellent health.

 Her initial David Drew evaluation revealed a 3 centimeter lesion in her left kidney.
 A CT scan showed it to be a solid structure with no apparent spread to other organs.
 Gwen had no symptoms and no risk factor for kidney cancer.
 Surgical removal of her left kidney revealed renal cell cancer contained within the kidney capsule.
 Ongoing periodic inspection over the past 20 years has found no recurrence of her cancer.